 Emergency Medical Responder (EMR) and Emergency Medical Technician (EMT) are the Basic Life Support (BLS) entry levels for persons seeking to become licensed EMS provider in Maine.
 From the BLS levels, EMS providers may continue their training to become Intermediate Life Support (ILS) providers at the Advanced Emergency Medical Technician (AEMT) level and Advanced Life Support (ALS) providers at the Paramedic level.

 To become a Maine licensed EMS provider, a person must complete a course of training approved by the Maine Board of EMS - the State Board responsible for Maine’s EMS system.
 Maine EMS-approved courses meet or exceed the current National EMS Education Standards.
+Courses in Maine are conducted through State licensed Training Centers.

-EMS students who successfully complete Maine EMS-approved course must also complete practical skills exam and a cognitive exam in order to be eligible for licensure.
+EMS students who successfully complete Maine EMS-approved course must also complete a practical skills exam and a cognitive exam in order to be eligible for licensure.
 Maine EMS uses the National Registry of EMT’s (NREMT) practical and cognitive exams at the EMR, EMT, AEMT and Paramedic levels.

 Once a student completes a Maine EMS-approved course and State testing requirements, the next step is to apply for a license.
 The licensing process includes review of the person’s training and state testing as well as a criminal background check to ensure that the applicant has no convictions that would be grounds for license denial.